Frank Lloyd Wright Martin house’s Greatbatch Pavilion, Toshiko Mori

 Over the decades, the Martin House Complex suffered considerable damage and three of the original five buildings were demolished.
 In 1992, the Martin House Restoration Corporation (MHRC) was formed to raise funds for and oversee a complete restoration of the complex.
 Extensive reconstruction and restoration efforts began in 1997 and are ongoing today.
 In 2009, the MHRC opened the Eleanor and Wilson Greatbatch Pavilion, a visitor welcome and interpretive center designed by Toshiko Mori Architect.

-This future audio-visual piece consists on recomposing the inside-outside impressions given by both buildings within that garden.
+This future audio-visual piece consists of recomposing the inside-outside impressions given by both buildings within that garden.
 This would be executed using moving light particles in space and sound particles in time; a complexity into simplicity.

 lloyd’s mirror laser rays – Olivier Pasquet _2018